BallAerospace/python-ballcosmos/docs/environment.md

 ### COSMOS_DEBUG

-Updated from v0 to v1 for the cosmosc2 libaray.
+Updated from v0 to v1 for the ballcosmos libaray.
 In v1 the libary can log much more of what is happening in the libary.
 If you wish to enable this you MUST set the environment variable `COSMOS_DEBUG` to equal "DEBUG".
 If this is not set you will not get log messages if this is an incorrect log level you will get a ValueError.

 ```python
 import os